 My husband celebrated a milestone birthday last week, and turned the BIG 3-0!!!
 I had major party plans to throw a wonderful Mustache Bash as inspired by Jen from Beantown Baker but with the recent passing of my husband’s grandfather, we postponed the celebration for a later date.
 I still wanted to bake up a birthday cake for the birthday guy because birthdays and cakes go hand and hand.
-Eric isn’t one for crazy and colorful rainbow cakes like me, but he has one favorite that he will always request for his special day.
+Lorenzo isn’t one for crazy and colorful rainbow cakes like me, but he has one favorite that he will always request for his special day.
 Carrot cake.

 My husband loves carrot cake because he thinks it’s “healthy from the colorful carrots and beta carotenes and it helps your eyesight.”
 (He really said that and told me to quote him on that).
 Plus, it has a nice balance of nutty and sweet.
 I have been saving this recipe for a rainy day like this ever since I saw it on Bobby Flay’s Carrot Cake Throwdown.
 Even though Bobby Flay had lost the challenge, my husband and I had thought this cake was absolutely scrumptious in every way possible.
 With just one bite, you will savor the gooey marshmallow cream cheese frosting combined with the light and luscious carrot cake.
 It’s an interesting take combining the marshmallow and cream cheese frosting, utterly oozy and gooey and oh so sweet.
 Yummy.

 Happy 30th Birthday Lorenzo, my dear sweet and adorable husband.

 Carrot Cake with Marshmallow Fluff Cream Cheese FrostingAdapted from Bobby Flay